 When 'Any' microcontroller type is selected then only name of the microcontroller's group like F13x..F14x is displayed in the Target microcontroller type.
 Because type of microcontroller can not be fully detected (especially via BSL Interface) then the max.
 FLASH from the particular group is assigned, eg. 60kB for the group F13x..F14x (see table above).
 If the correct size of the FLASH is required then the desired microcontroller type should be selected.
-When communication with the target device is established and when the selected and the target microcontroller type data table.
+When communication with the target device is established and when the selected and the target microcontrollers are from the same group, then a size of the target device are taken from the selected microcontroller type data table.
 In this case the full name of the microcontroller's is displayed in the Target microcontroller type field like MSP430F149 instead the group name F13x..F14x only.
 Otherwise the microcontroller with the maximum size of FLASH from the detected group is selected (shown in bold in the tables above) and group name is displayed like F13x..F14x.

-4.2 Code File Management
+4.3 Code File Management

-GangPro430 flash programmer provides a few options to manage code files.
+FlashPro430 flash programmer provides a few options to manage code files.
 These options allow the user to open a code file, combine several code files into a single file, and save the programming data into a code file.
 Following code formats are supplied - Texas Instruments \.txt, TI's Code Composer Essentials \.out, Intel \.hex, Motorola \.s19, \.s28, \.s37, IAR UBROF-9 \.d43 and IAR debug (Intel or Motorola) \.a43 formats.
 When the TI's CCE file is used then the path for the TI's hex430.exe file should be specified.
 See Preferences dialog for details.